mixxxdj/manual/source/chapters/preferences.rst

    Microphone input with software monitoring signal path

+To work around this issue, most soundcards with microphone inputs have a feature called :term:`direct monitoring`.
+Soundcard manufacturers often refer to this feature as "zero latency monitoring" (although truly zero latency is physically impossible, the latency is so small it cannot be heard).
+Soundcards built into computers typically do not support direct monitoring.

-To work around this issue, most soundcards with microphone inputs have a feature called direct monitoring.
-Soundcard manufacturers often refer to this as "zero latency monitoring" (although truly zero latency is physically impossible, the latency is so small it cannot be heard).
-This routes the audio from the soundcard's inputs directly to its outputs to avoid the latency of sending it into the computer and back out.
-The tradeoff is that you cannot use Mixxx's effects to process the microphone input in real time because the audio is mixed by the soundcard, not Mixxx.
+Direct monitoring routes the audio from the soundcard's inputs directly to its outputs to avoid the latency of sending it into the computer and back out.
+At the same time, the soundcard sends the input into the computer so Mixxx can record and broadcast it.
+The tradeoff is that you hear Mixxx's effects on the microphone inputs in real time because the audio you hear is mixed by the soundcard, not Mixxx.

 .. figure:: ../_static/direct-monitor-signal-path.png
    :align: center